Matrix Product States for Modulated Topological Phases: Crystalline Equivalence Principle and Lieb-Schultz-Mattis

 We impose the following quantization conditions:

 These holonomies represent symmetry twists associated with the dipole symmetry.
-Since the dipole symmetry is defined on a lattice, the coordinate $x$ should be regarded as a discrete lattice coordinate with unit spacing.
-Consequently, the combination $\tilde{a}^I=a+xA$ inherits the usual flux quantization condition associated withe the~$\mathbb{Z}_{N_I}$ symmetry.
+Since the symmetry is defined on a lattice, the coordinate $x$ should be regarded as a discrete lattice coordinate with unit spacing.
+Consequently, the combination $\tilde{a}^I=a+xA$ inherits the usual quantization condition associated with the~$\mathbb{Z}_{N_I}$ symmetry.